waku-org/specs/standards/application/privatev1.md

 # Private V1

-PrivateV1 is conversation type which establishes a full-duplex secure channel between two participants.
+PrivateV1 is a conversation type specification that establishes a full-duplex secure communication channel between two participants.
+It combines the Double Ratchet algorithm for encryption with Scalable Data Sync (SDS) for reliable delivery and an efficient segmentation strategy to handle transport constraints.

-Private Conversations have the following properties:
- - Payload Confidentiality: Only the participants can read the contents of any message sent.
+- **Payload Confidentiality**: Only the two participants can read the contents of any message sent.
+Observers, transport providers, and other third parties cannot decrypt message contents.
- - Content Integrity: Recipients can detect if the contents were modified by a third party.
+- **Content Integrity**: Recipients can detect if message contents were modified by a third party.
+Any tampering with encrypted payloads will cause decryption to fail, preventing corrupted messages from being accepted as authentic.
- - Sender Privacy: Only the recipient can determine who the sender was.
+- **Sender Privacy**: Only the recipient can determine who the sender was.
+Observers cannot identify the sender from encrypted payloads, though both participants can authenticate each other's messages.
- - Forward Secrecy: A compromise in the future does not allow previous messages to be decrypted by a third party.
+- **Forward Secrecy**: A compromise in the future does not allow previous messages to be decrypted by a third party.
+Message keys are deleted immediately after use and cannot be reconstructed from current state, even if long-term keys are later compromised.
- - Post Compromise Security: Conversations eventually recover from a compromise which occurs today.
+- **Post-Compromise Security**: Conversations eventually recover from a key compromise.
+After an attacker loses access to a device, the security properties are eventually restored.
- - Dropped Message Observability: Messages which were lost in transit are eventually visible to both sender and recipient.
+- **Dropped Message Observability**: Messages lost in transit are eventually observable to both sender and recipient.

 ## Definitions